schell/renderling/README.md

 Shaders are written in Rust, via `rust-gpu`.

-## Why
+## Why should I use `renderling`

+* Data is easily staged on the GPU using an automatically reference counted slab allocator that provides access from the CPU.

+  Your scene geometry, materials, animations - all of it - live on the GPU, while the CPU has easy access to read and modify that data, without borrowing - allowing you to send your data through threads to anything that needs it.

-This makes `renderling` very effective at rendering certain types of scenes.
+* Having everything on the GPU makes `renderling` very effective at rendering certain types of scenes.

   Specifically `renderling` aims to be good at rendering scenes with a moderate level of unique geometry, (possibly a large amount of repeated geometry), with a small number of large textures (or large number of small textures), and lots of lighting effects.

-## General Aspirations

-- Very fast loading times for GLTF files
-- Support for very large scenes
+* Tight integration with GLTF:
+  - Loading scenes, nodes, animations etc
-- Support for many lights
+  - Includes tools for controlling animations

+* Image based lighting + analytical lighting

+* Good documentation

 ## API Features